 Favorite certain data columns

-You can also use the Data columns page to favorite certain data columns, or view a list of your current favorite columns using the Favorite columns tab.
+You can also use the data columns page to favorite certain data columns, or view a list of your current favorite columns using the Favorite tab.

 Archive old/unused data columns